andaluzcoin/andaluzcoin/doc/tor.md

 ```

 Once you have determined the `${TORGROUP}` and selected the `${USER}` that will
-run bitcoind, run this as root:
+runandaluzcoind, run this as root:

 ```
 usermod -a -G ${TORGROUP} ${USER}